 - 1 cup sugar

-- 3 very ripe bananas, peeled and mashed with a fork (about 1 cup)
+- 3 very ripe bananas, mashed about 1 cup

 - 1/2 cup toasted walnut pieces

 - Sift the flour, baking soda and salt into a medium bowl; set aside.
 Whisk the eggs and vanilla together in a liquid measuring cup with a spout; set aside.
 Lightly brush a 9-by 5- by-3-inch loaf pan with butter.
-Preheat the oven to 350 degrees F.
+Preheat the oven to 350 degrees.

 - In a standing mixer fitted with the paddle attachment or with an electric hand-held mixer, cream the butter and sugar until light and fluffy.
 Gradually pour the egg mixture into the butter while mixing until incorporated.
 Add the bananas (the mixture will appear to be curdled, so don't worry), and remove the bowl from the mixer.